-• Take probabilistically into account the statistical distributions of material data and data of service loads as well accept that NDT-data are individual samples of statistical distributions concerning detection (probability to detect a certain defect size) and sizing (statistical scattering of defect size determination).
-Calculate the risk of failure under these assumptions in the failure assessment diagram (FAD).

-• Enhance the development of NDT which tomographically can image 3D-defect geometries with high precision even in inhomogeneous and anisotropic microstructures.
+- Take probabilistically into account the statistical distributions of material data and data of service loads as well accept that NDT-data are individual samples of statistical distributions concerning detection (probability to detect a certain defect size) and sizing (statistical scattering of defect size determination).
+Calculate the risk of failure under these assumptions in the failure assessment diagram (FAD). - Enhance the development of NDT which tomographically can image 3D-defect geometries with high precision.